lpassig/coding-blog-boilerplate/posts/successful-cloud-adoption-primer.md

 **<center><blockquote>Give them the choice and let them try; Shift the responsibility!</center></blockquote>**

 There are more than enough tasks you need to worry about!
-Maybe they can fulfill the requirements as good as you can if not you can help them😊
+Maybe they can fulfill the requirements as good as you can if not you can help them. 😊

 Depending on their needs you can either develop a default service that you want to offer (e.g. Centralized CI/CD Platform) or introduce/position yourself as an internal consulting department that helps them e.g. introduce their own tool or e.g. fulfilling the needed security requirements!